Want to go greener? Be like a Wiener! An introduction to the eco-friendly habits of the Viennese and how to minimize your carbon footprint.

 Austria was the first country in the world to set official guidelines for organic farming.
 All of the major supermarkets offer their own reliable organic (Bio-) options that can be cheaper than conventional brands or generics.
 Clearly marked labels will show you the origin and any chemical treatment (look for “unbehandelt”).

 Outdoor markets can be found all over Vienna, many featuring local, organic produce.
-The country has also pioneered the humane treatment of agricultural animals, so there’s also plenty of free-range organic meat – those so called “happy cows”, often rumored to be living better than the perennially surly farmers.
+The country has also pioneered the humane treatment of agricultural animals, so there’s also plenty of free-range organic meat – those so-called “happy cows”, often rumored to be living better than the perennially surly farmers.

-In Austria, the best food has seasons, and many specialties are available only at certain times of the year: Bärlauch (wild garlic), Spargel (asparagus) and rhubarb in spring, Eierschwammerl (chanterelle mushrooms) and Kürbis (pumpkin) in fall, apricots in summer.
+In Austria, the best food has seasons, and many specialties are available only at certain times of the year: Bärlauch (wild garlic), Spargel (asparagus), and rhubarb in spring, Eierschwammerl (chanterelle mushrooms) and Kürbis (pumpkin) in fall, apricots in summer.
 Another culinary trend is the “nose-to-tail” movement – the use of every part of the animal, including its innards.
 In Vienna, every local Beisl serves classics like Beuschel (veal lung and heart stew), Blunzengröstl (blood sausage casserole), and even eggy pig brains (Hirn mit Ei).

 About one-third of Vienna’s heating is provided by a thermal district heating system (Fernwärme), fueled by burning municipal waste.
 You’ve seen at least one – that gleaming gold and blue tower in Spittelau, designed by local artist and environmental architect Friedensreich Hundertwasser.
-This fairy-tale structure – decidedly non-industrial – epitomizes three of the his causes: sustainable energy, recycling, and art.
+This fairy-tale structure – decidedly non-industrial – epitomizes three of his causes: sustainable energy, recycling, and art.

 Vienna’s entire power grid is based on an internationally renowned system of co-generation technology (combined heat and power) and waste incineration to generate electricity and district heating.
 This “Vienna Model” is currently being expanded to include renewable energy from wind, water, solar, geothermal heating, and biomass that has already cut CO2 emissions by three million tons annually.

 Austrians also live quite happily without major power-guzzlers like clothes dryers and air-conditioning.
 They hang the wash on the line and simply take the weather as it comes.
 Most years, spring and fall are long and summers temperate.
-And for those few weeks of discomfort, just buy an ice cream and head for the many public pools or the grassy banks along the Danube.
+And for those few weeks of discomfort, just buy ice cream and head for the many public pools or the grassy banks along the Danube.

 In Vienna, most residential buildings have separate bins for paper and compost, and the ones for glass, metal, plastic, and even clothing are usually never more than a block or two away.
-There are Mistplätze for disposing your used batteries, cooking oil, milk cartons, and even Christmas trees, as well as your unwanted furniture and appliances.
+There are Mistplätze for disposing of your used batteries, cooking oil, milk cartons, and even Christmas trees, as well as your unwanted furniture and appliances.
 Vienna enjoys one of the world’s purest tap waters, so less water is consumed out of PET bottles.

 It doesn’t take long for new arrivals in Vienna to go through a right of passage at the supermarket.
-On top of doing the mental gymnastics involved in interpreting the checkout clerk’s demand for “einsachtundzwanzigfünfundvierzig” (€128.45), expats also quickly learn to bring their recycled or reusable shopping bags with them, or else pay for a new one.
+On top of doing the mental gymnastics involved in interpreting the checkout clerk’s demand for “einsachtundzwanzigfünfundvierzig” (€128.45), expats also quickly learn to bring their recycled or reusable shopping bags with them or else pay for a new one.

-When you’re traveling, the scale of Austria puts it all – mountain and meadow – with easy reach, as does its central location in Europe.
+When you’re traveling, the scale of Austria puts it all-mountain and meadow – with easy reach, as does its central location in Europe.
 By train or bus, trips around the region are not only quick, but also affordable and eco-friendly.
 There’s only die Qual der Wahl, the nerve-wracking problem of choice, whether it’s Innsbruck or Graz, Prague, Budapest or Venice for your weekend get-away.

 Want to do more?
 Try being Green+ or, for the truly dedicated, Supergreen.
 And while some ideas (like no bathtubs) clearly go too far, many make good sense.